 Mfr/Brand: Microtek / Medi

-Your Microtek Medi-6000 Medical Grade X-Ray Digitizer will be new, not used.
+Your Microtek Medi-6000 Medical Grade X-Ray Digitizer will be new, not used or from old stock.

 Microtek Medi-6000 Medical Grade X-Ray Digitizer: Blazing Fast and Built to Last.